What makes us unique?

 * Oubaitori Karate Club does not claim any affiliation to any of the above mentioned organisations or individuals.
 Any current day affiliations are detailed in the Affiliations & Associations section.
 Naturally, some of this section has been passed down verbally, and we’re relying on the accuracy of what we have been told.

-in revered memory & Honour of
+In Revered Memory & Honour of

 Chojiro Tani

-Founder of Shukokai Karate (Tani-ha Shitoryu)
+Founder of Shukokai (Tani-ha Shitoryu) Karate

 1921 – 1998